Wretchrospective: Background

-Production on the album began in January 2007, after the release of Wretch's first mixtape, Teacher's Training Day, which featured guest appearances from Ghetts, Bashy and Scorcher, in 2006.
+Production on the album began in January 2007, after the release of Wretch's second mixtape, Teacher's Training Day, which featured guest appearances from Ghetts, Bashy and Scorcher, in 2006.
 Wretch received his first big break when he was asked to perform at the first annual MP3 music awards in July 2007.
 Following his performance, he hooked up with several producers from the grime scene and continued work on his debut album.
 Upon the album's release in November 2008, promotion began with a performance on the BBC Introducing stage of Radio 1's Big Weekend in 2009, where he performed such tracks as "Be Cool", "Take This from Me" and "In da Ghetto".
 Shortly after the performance, Wretch was signed by Ministry of Sound, and was nominated at the Urban, Grime and Garage Awards for best album with Wretchrospective.
 On 6 December 2010, Wretch was named as one of the nominees for BBC's Sound of 2011, an annual poll which predicts artists that will progress during the upcoming year.
 This shortly led towards the release of his major label debut album, Black and White.

 "Welcome to My World" was sampled by Jake Gosling on the Ed Sheeran song "Nina" from his second studio album x.
 The song is about Nina Nesbitt, a former girlfriend of Sheeran's who once toured with him.